-Our Michigan poisoning lawyers handle cases involving carbon monoxide poisoning.
+Our Michigan carbon monoxide poisoning lawyers can help if you or someone you care about was harmed by this deadly gas.
 We have won substantial settlements for victims harmed by this toxic gas exposure.
+You need a lawyer with experience in toxic poisoning lawsuits.

 Carbon monoxide (CO) is a colorless, odorless gas-a by-product of incomplete combustion.
 It interferes with the delivery of oxygen in the blood to the rest of the body.
 High carbon monoxide exposures can result in physical problems, neurological problems, and even death.